LeChatErrant/API-template/README.md

 ## Configuration

+Configuration of the application is done through environment variables, in the .envrc at the root of the repository

-For development, I'm using [direnv](https://direnv.net/).
-It will load the .envrc at the root of the repository and will let you freely overides environment variables
+For development, I'm using [direnv](https://direnv.net/), which will load the .envrc automaticaly and will let you freely overrides environment variables

 ## Generate migrations